Dominic Smith Player Props: Nationals vs. Phillies

-On Friday, Dominic Smith (hitting .184 in his past 10 games) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 6:05 PM ET.
+Dominic Smith -- with a slugging percentage of .395 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Zack Wheeler on the mound, on July 1 at 4:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Mariners.
+He strung together three hits (going 3-for-4) in his most recent game against the Phillies.

 Dominic Smith Game Info & Props vs. the Phillies